Me1rem/Socio-economic-analysis/README.md

 ## Notes & Limitations
 API availability: The World Bank API occasionally returns missing values for certain series/years.
 Visuals handle gaps, but analyses should note coverage differences.

 The literacy indicator and Poverty indicators were dropped because it contained large null values.

+## Data Visualization
+The data was exported as an excel file,then extracted on Power BI Wireframing was done on Figma.
+<a href="https://github.com/Me1rem/Socio-economic-analysis/blob/main/Socio%20economic%20analysis2.pbix">Interact with the dashboard</a>

+<a href="https://github.com/Me1rem/Socio-economic-analysis/blob/main/Screenshot%202025-09-23%20123514.png">View dashboard</a>